sag333ar/hive-authentication/README.md

 4. **Your app returns result** → Package stores the data and triggers events
 5. **If callback fails** → Package automatically logs out the user

+**Important**: The same callback function is used for:
+- **Initial login** (when user first logs in)
+- **Adding accounts** (when user clicks "Add Account" in the switch user modal)

+This ensures consistent authentication flow for all user operations.

+## Callback Flow

+The `onAuthenticate` callback is automatically triggered whenever the package needs to verify a user with your server:

+### Initial Login
+1. User clicks "Login" button
+2. User enters Hive username
+3. Package authenticates with Hive blockchain
+4. **Package calls your callback** with Hive result
+5. Your callback makes API call to your server
+6. If successful, user is logged in

+### Adding Account
+1. User clicks "Add Account" in switch user modal
+2. User enters new Hive username
+3. Package authenticates with Hive blockchain
+4. **Package calls your callback** with Hive result
+5. Your callback makes API call to your server
+6. If successful, new account is added to user list

+### Error Handling
+- If your callback throws an error, the user is automatically logged out
+- This ensures clean state management if server authentication fails

 ## API Reference

 ### Components